huntdatacenter/docs/docs/do-science/faq/migration.md

 ### Can we schedule our lab migration?

 Yes.
 We aim to avoid conflicts with your internal deadline such as papers, conferences, grants etc. to the extend possible.
-We will reach out to BLUE AND ORANGE data spcaes to schedule the migration accordance to their preferences.
-We will also try to accomodate requests for labs in WHITE data spaces to the extend possible.
+We will reach out to BLUE AND ORANGE data spaces to schedule the migration accordance to their preferences.
+We will also try to accommodate requests for labs in WHITE data spaces to the extend possible.

 ### We am supposed to receive a big dataset, should we ask for a prioritization?